shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-07-setter.md

   * The contract json's address
   * The contract json's abi
   * A web3 provider
-* We then call the function `set()` on this Contract object to operate our decentralized code.
+* We then call the function `set()` on this Contract object to operate on our decentralized code.
 The names of the functions must match the ones we defined in our Solidity smart contract, otherwise how would we know which code to execute?

 -----------------------------